sandralilja/Tools/README.md

 # RandomizedLasso/Randomized Elastic Net
 A MATLAB code to perform randomized elastic net.
 Useful tool to rank predictors (for example select biomarkers)

+# DiffNet/Differential Network Analysis
+A python code to implement the differential network analysis based on interactions identified using CellPhoneDB.